wombleton/gitlaw-nz/acts/J/Joint Family Homes Act 1964.md

-    Section 21: substituted, on 8 November 1974 (with subsection (2) applying with respect to any settlement under this Act where the settlement of any immediately preceding settlement is cancelled on or after the commencement of the Joint Family Homes Amendment Act 1974), by [section 11(1)][72] of the Joint Family Homes Amendment Act 1974 (1974 No 148).
+    Section 21: replaced, on 8 November 1974 (with subsection (2) applying with respect to any settlement under this Act where the settlement of any immediately preceding settlement is cancelled on or after that date), by [section 11(1)][73] of the Joint Family Homes Amendment Act 1974 (1974 No 148).

 ##### 22 Exemptions from estate duty

 *   \[Repealed\]

-    Section 22: repealed, on 24 May 1999, by [section 15(1)][73] of the Estate Duty Repeal Act 1999 (1999 No 64).
+    Section 22: repealed, on 24 May 1999, by [section 15(1)][74] of the Estate Duty Repeal Act 1999 (1999 No 64).

 ##### 23 Exemptions from stamp duty